linkedin/pyexchange/docs/index.rst

       print person.name
       print person.email
       print person.response # Accepted/Declined

+For a full list of fields, see the :class:`.Exchange2010CalendarEvent` documentation.

 If the id doesn't match anything in Exchange, a ``pyexchange.exceptions.ExchangeItemNotFoundException`` exception is thrown.